 I try to still have Maddie write one post a week so she continues to develop her blog-writing skills.
 But what she is truly passionate about is baking.
 Most of the baked goods you see on our site have been baked by Maddie.

 That includes these beautiful little Peanut Butter Oatmeal Bars.

 Maddie comes up with her own ideas to try at times, but the majority of the time, I tell her what she needs to bake for the day.
 And when it includes peanut butter and oatmeal, two of her favorite things, she is more than happy to oblige.
 I love to see her face light up as I explain to her layer-by-layer the recipe that has developed in my mind.

-These baked oatmeal bars have a thick, hearty oatmeal cookie texture.
+These baked peanut butter oatmeal bars have a thick, hearty oatmeal cookie texture.
 I had plans to call them “blondies”, but once I tasted them, I knew they were more of a hearty oatmeal bar instead of a soft, chewy blondie.